Sign In Register

 Education

 Educational attainment is solid, with 33.3% holding a bachelor's degree or higher, near the national average.
 95.7% have completed high school.
-Area schools have an average test score of 5.8/10.
+Local schools score 6.5/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Garland experiences four distinct seasons with an average temperature of 50°F. Winters average 23°F in January while summers reach 76°F in July.
+With 275 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 31.0 inches, including 32.7 inches of snow.
 Air quality is rated Good with a median AQI of 32.

 Population